phillord/tawny-owl/docs/getting-started-with-clojure.md

 (Lein 2) is quite recent and many repositories have the older Lein 1.
 In this case, you need to install from the main
 [lein website](https://github.com/technomancy/leiningen).
 Installation is relatively straight-forward on both Windows and Linux.
+Tawny-OWL will work with Lein 1, but the test case fail.

 ## A project file